DimitriRomano/TouristApp/README.md

                                                              will be created [added to database] and the next activity will be DashboardActivity).
      DashboardActivity -> This activity will show to the user his panels and a google maps map.
+                          It is regrouping two fragments to do the Dashboard panel.
                           UserFragment => UserFragment is the user panel, and will contain ○ His image ○ His pseudo
                                                                                            ○ His age
                                                                                            ○ His email
                                                                                            ○ His score
                                                                                            ○ His progression
                                                                                            ○ Two buttons
                                                                                               - Caption (a little caption to help understand the map)
-                                                                                            - Already visited (a list of places already visited)
+                                                                                              - Already visited (a list of places already visited) MapsFragment => MapsFragment is the map from the Google Maps Services which will show us all the places
+                                           (represented by different types of markers) the user can visit or the one he already visited.
+A floating button will allow the user to geolocate himself and will be represented by a red marker.
+                                           Castles will be represented by an azure marker pin, with a castle inside.
+                                           Churches will be represented by a purple marker pin, with a church inside.
+                                           Monuments will be represented by a yellow marker pin, with an obelisk inside.
+                                           Museum will be represented by a orange marker pin, with a museum inside.
+                                           Stadium will be represented by a blue marker pin, with a stadium inside.
+                                           To visit a place you need to be at a maximum distance of 200 meters and you will earn a certain amount of points depending on the place's type and for the ones you already visited, a toast will be shown telling you that you already visited the place.